 - How long are the classes?

-- Who can register for classes?
+- Who can come to classes?
 Will you sign for my hours?

 - How long will I have to wait for a class?

-- Can I practice English while I wait for a class to be ready for me?
+- Can I practice while I wait for a class to be ready for me?